 If you suffered an incident that caused injuries, you may be concerned about how you will be compensated.
 Whether a car accident, slip and fall, dog bite, or any other personal injury claim, you have the right to recover damages for the injuries you suffered as a result of someone else’s wrongdoing.

-Our team of expert personal injury lawyers at The Hammack Law Firm is passionate about helping people receive the compensation they deserve.
-After all, you’ve been through enough and don’t deserve to be taken advantage of by the at-fault party’s attorney or insurance.
+Our team of experienced personal injury lawyers at The Hammack Law Firm is passionate about helping people pursue the compensation they need.
+After all, you’ve been through enough and shouldn’t be taken advantage of by the at-fault party’s attorney or insurance.

 But what exactly are damages, and what role do they play in a personal injury claim?
 In any case there are two types of damages: compensatory and punitive.
 Just as it sounds, compensatory damages compensate a victim for the losses they suffered after an accident, and punitive damages act as a punishment to the at-fault party in order to prevent any similar future behavior.